NikhilRW/react-native-linkedin-oauth2/README.md

 A simple, lightweight, and fully customizable React Native package for integrating LinkedIn OAuth2 authentication into your mobile apps.
 Built with TypeScript and designed for ease of use.

+⚠️⚠️⚠️⚠️ Warning THIS PACKAGE IS NOT TESTED IN IOS DEVICES If Any one find bugs while using it in ios device please open issue in this  [GitHub Repository](https://github.com/NikhilRW/react-native-linkedin-oauth2) ⚠️⚠️⚠️⚠️

 ## 📦 Installation

 ```bash